Behavioral Therapist Quotes

 He changes his perception of himself, becoming more realistic in his views of self.
 He becomes more like the person he wishes to be.
 He values himself more highly.
 He is more self-confident and self-directing.
 He has a better understanding of himself, becomes more open to his experience, denies or represses less of his experience.
 He becomes more accepting in his attitudes toward others, seeing others as more similar to himself.
 In his behavior he shows similar changes.
 He is less frustrated by stress, and recovers from stress more quickly.
 He becomes more mature in his everyday behavior as this is observed by friends.
 He is less defensive, more adaptive, more able to meet situations creatively.

-Carl R. Rogers (On Becoming A Person: A Therapist's View of Psychotherapy)
+Carl R. Rogers (On Becoming A Person: A Therapist's View on Psychotherapy, Humanistic Psychology, and the Path to Personal Growth)

 In other words, if you don’t act as your own therapist, and interrogate your own childhood, you won’t be the best parent you can be.
 A parental perspective allows you to understand the challenges your parents faced that you might not have recognized as a child.
 A child’s perspective is myopic, and it’s impossible for us as children to understand all the factors that influence our parents’ behavior.

-Esther Wojcicki (How To Raise Successful People: Simple Lessons for Radical Results)
+Esther Wojcicki (How to Raise Successful People: Simple Lessons for Radical Results)

 Acceptance in the context of adult-to-adult relationships may mean simply acknowledging that the other is the way he or she is, not judging them and not corroding one’s own soul with resentment that they are not different.
 Acceptance does not mean saintly self-sacrifice or tolerating an eternity of broken promises and hurtful eruptions of frustration and rage.
 Sometimes a person remains with an addicted partner for fear of the guilt they might experience otherwise.
 A therapist once said to me, “When it comes to a choice between feeling guilt or resentment, choose the guilt every time.”
 It is wisdom I have passed on to many others since.
 If refusal to take on responsibility for another person’s behaviors burdens you with guilt, while consenting to it leaves you eaten by resentment, opt for the guilt.
 Resentment is soul suicide.